getsentry/sentry-python/MIGRATION_GUIDE.md

 - Removed support for the `install` method for custom integrations.
 Please use `setup_once` instead.
 - Removed `sentry_sdk.tracing.Span.new_span`.
 Use `sentry_sdk.tracing.Span.start_child` instead.
 - Removed `sentry_sdk.tracing.Transaction.new_span`.
 Use `sentry_sdk.tracing.Transaction.start_child` instead.
+- Removed support for `user.segment`.
+It was also removed from the trace header as well as from the dynamic sampling context.

 ## Deprecated